ritvikmath/jekyll-now/_posts/2017-2-14-Relationship_Math.md

 **Hmm ...** :

 * It seems you were mostly right!
 The probability of breakup does indeed tend to decrease with the length of the relationship, especially after 3 or more years, where the breakup rate is only at 14%!
 But, let's not ignore the elephant in the graph.
-What's up with that spike at 1-3 Months?
+What's up with that spike at "1-3 Months" following the lower breakup rate at "Less Than 1 Month"?
 This author believes this is attributable to the **"Honeymoon Phase"** where any real problems underlying a relationships have not manifested or are simply buried under the excitement of a new romance.
 This would explain the jump from the "Less than 1 Month" bin to the "1-3 Months Bin"

 * It is still worth noting though that **breakup rates remain well above 50% for any relationship 3 months or newer**.

-* Another point worth noting is that the breakup probability goes down by a good **5%** after the 1 Year mark but the  1-2 Years and 2-3 Years break up rates are nearly identical, indicating some sort of marginal returns to time.
+* Another point worth noting is that the breakup probability goes down by a good **4.4%** after the 1 Year mark but the  1-2 Years and 2-3 Years break up rates are nearly identical, indicating some sort of marginal returns to time.
 That is to say: **perhaps the probability of breakup continues to decrease as the relationship progresses, but decreases by less and less for each additional month of dating**.
 Put an even simpler way: The fact that a relationship lasts one year drives the breakup probability down a lot but the fact that it lasts another year after that doesn’t drive the breakup probability down as much.
 And it goes down even less for each subsequent year thereafter.

 ---